Being Authentic as an Artist

 Art is meant for contemplation.
 Not just decoration.

-There’s a certain maturation point in an artist’s journey (and not many professional artists ever reach this point), where they realise that painting to please the market doesn’t work.
+Trying to decode the market is just a waste of time.
+There’s a certain maturation point in an artist’s journey (and not many professional artists ever reach this point), where they realise that painting to please the market just doesn’t work.

 Therefore, all an artist can do — their one job — is being authentic in their work, because people can tell when the work is real.